 - Apply a cold compress on the affected hand.
 Use an ice pack, a few ice cubes placed in a plastic bag or a bag of frozen vegetables.
 Regular application of an ice compress on the hand helps lessen irritation and soreness.
 Apply a cold compress to only 1-2 joints at a time at least 20 minutes several times every day.
 Make sure to wrap the ice in a towel before applying to the affected area and avoid applying ice directly on the skin to prevent frostbite.

-- Provide the individual with a glass of warm water that is mixed with one tablespoon of apple cider vinegar and mix it with a few drops of honey on a daily basis.
+- Provide the individual with a glass of warm water with one tablespoon of apple cider vinegar and mix it with a few drops of honey on a daily basis.

 - In a cup of warm apple cider vinegar, mix ½ teaspoon of cayenne pepper and soak the affected joint in the solution for at least 15 minutes and rinse off.
-Repeat this procedure every day until symptoms are minimized.
+Repeat this procedure every day until symptoms lessen.

 - Boil a small piece of ginger in a cup of water for 10 minutes, strain and drink this solution at least 2-3 times every day is also beneficial for the condition.

 - In a bath tub filled with warm water, mix it with 2 cups of Epsom salt.
-Mix them well until salt is dissolved and then soak the affected hand in it for at least 20-30 minutes at 3 every week.
+Mix until salt dissolves and then soak the hand for at least 20-30 minutes at 3 every week.